 (2) In this regulation —

-“Commissioner of Police” means the person holding or acting in the office of Commissioner of Police under the Police Act 1892;
+Commissioner of Police means the person holding or acting in the office of Commissioner of Police under the Police Act 1892;

-“department” means the department of the Public Service principally assisting in the administration of the Community Services Act 1972.
+department means the department of the Public Service principally assisting in the administration of the Children and Community Services Act 2004.

+[Regulation 4 amended in Gazette 11 Mar 2008 p.
+819.]

 5. Prescribed requirements and the extent to which they are to be met — s.
 106HA(1)(b)

 For the purposes of section 106HA(1)(b) an interview meets the prescribed requirements if it was —